TSE-Systems/tse-analytics-docs/Writerside/topics/Additional-Widgets.md

 - **Statistical Analysis Widgets**

-The _Statistical Analysis Widgets_ offers a range of tools, each corresponding to a specific statistical method, to cater to diverse data analysis needs.

-**Exploration** provides tools for initial data examination.**Bivariate** focuses on analyzing relationships between two variables using techniques like correlation and regression. **ANOVA** enables comparison of means across multiple groups through analysis of variance. **Dimensionality** includes methods like Principal Component Analysis (PCA) to simplify high-dimensional data. **Time Series** equips users with tools for analyzing temporal data, including Decomposition and autocorrelation.
+The software provides a comprehensive suite of data analysis tools. **Exploration** supports initial data examination, **Bivariate** analysis evaluates relationships between two variables (e.g., correlation and regression), and **ANOVA** compares means across multiple groups.
+Dimensionality reduction methods, such as PCA, simplify high-dimensional datasets. **Time Series** analysis addresses temporal data through decomposition and autocorrelation, while **Circadian Analysis**, including Actogram and Periodogram, enables the study of animals’ circadian rhythms.
+Researchers may select the methods most appropriate to their experimental goals and data characteristics.

 Detailed instructions for using each method are provided in subsequent chapters.